 I was inspired to try this after repeatedly seeing spicy green drinks with cayenne on the menu at places that serve fresh juice.
 Here’s a Vitamix version.
 I decided to make it thinner than my typical smoothies by adding a little extra water and skipping the seeds/nuts.
 The heat from the cayenne is invigorating and is a nice variation from my usual blends.

-(Vitamix used to call this type of drink a “Total Juice” because it’s a juice with nothing removed, and now they call it Whole Fruit Juice.)
+(Vitamix used to call this type of drink a “Total Juice” because it’s a juice with nothing removed, and now they call it Whole-Food Juice.)

 A combination of cayenne, ginger, and lemon give this drink a kick so that, even with the extra water, it does not taste watered-down.